nrfconnect/sdk-nrf/doc/nrf/protocols/bt/index.rst

 Bluetooth
 #########

-The following section contains descriptions of Bluetooth® LE Controller and Bluetooth mesh, including the guidelines on how to qualify a product that uses these subsystems.
+The following section contains descriptions of Bluetooth® LE Controller and Bluetooth Mesh, including the guidelines on how to qualify a product that uses these subsystems.

 .. toctree::
    :maxdepth: 1